Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 - Ellipsoid: WGS 84
 - Prime Meridian: Greenwich
 ```
-As we can see the `crs` is in `WGS 84`, which uses degrees rather than meters.
+As we can see, the `crs` is in `WGS 84`, which uses degrees rather than meters.
 It needs to be converted.
 ``` python
 edge_points = edges.copy()
 #converting to meters crs (UTM zone 37N for Ethiopia)